 The financial statements have been prepared in accordance with U.S. generally accepted accounting principles or GAAP.
 Intercompany balances and transactions have been eliminated.
 For periods prior to the Spin-Out, the financial statements were carved out of the consolidated financial statements of Ikaria.
-Although the financial statements prior to the Spin-Out were prepared on a combined carve-out basis, the financial statements for all periods presented have been labeled "consolidated" financial statements for ease of reference since the most recent balance sheet at December 31, 2015 and 2014 are consolidated balance sheets.
+Although the financial statements prior to the Spin-Out were prepared on a combined carve-out basis, the financial statements for all periods presented have been labeled "consolidated" financial statements for ease of reference since the most recent balance sheets at December 31, 2016 and 2015 are consolidated balance sheets.
 At the date of the Spin-Out, the historical accumulated deficit of approximately \$182.0 million based on the carve-out financial statements through February 11, 2014 was eliminated in the transfer of net assets to the Company.
-The net loss for the period February 12, 2014 through December 31, 2014 of \$54.2 million has been reflected as the accumulated deficit on the December 31, 2014 consolidated balance sheet, representing the net loss since the date of the Spin-Out.
+The net loss for the period February 12, 2014 through December 31, 2014 of \$54.2 million has been reflected as the accumulated deficit on the Statement of Changes in Stockholders'/Members' Equity and Invested Deficit, representing the net loss since the date of the Spin-Out.
 Net assets contributed to the Company in the Spin-Out were \$75.6 million, including cash of \$80.0 million.
-The results of operations and cash flows for the year ended December 31, 2015 and from February 12, 2014 through December 31, 2014 and the balance sheet as of December 31, 2015 and 2014 represent actual results and the financial position of the Company on a stand-alone basis.
+The results of operations and cash flows for the year ended December 31, 2016 and 2015 and from February 12, 2014 through December 31, 2014 and the balance sheet as of December 31, 2016 and 2015 represent actual results and the financial position of the Company on a stand-alone basis.
 The Company operates in one reportable segment and solely within the United States.
 Accordingly, no segment or geographic information has been presented.

-The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of costs and expenses during the reporting period, including accrued research and development expenses, stock-based compensation, income taxes and valuation of long-lived assets.
+The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of costs and expenses during the reporting period, including prepaid and accrued research and development expenses, stock-based compensation, common stock warrant liability and income taxes.
 Actual results could differ from those estimates.

 For periods prior to the Spin-Out, the financial statements were carved out of the consolidated financial statements of Ikaria.
 Management believes that the statements of operations for the periods prior to the Spin-Out (which include a period of forty-two days prior to the Spin-Out in the year ended December 31, 2014) include reasonable allocations of costs and expenses incurred by Ikaria which benefited the Company.
 However, such amounts may not be indicative of the actual level of costs and expenses that would have been incurred by the Company if it had operated as an independent stand-alone company or of the costs and expenses expected to be incurred in the future.
-As such, the financial information for the years ended December 31, 2014 and 2013 may not necessarily reflect the results of operations and cash flows of the Company had it been an independent stand-alone company for the period, or the results of operations and cash flows expected in the future.
+As such, the financial information for the year ended December 31, 2014 may not necessarily reflect the results of operations and cash flows of the Company had it been an independent stand-alone company for the period, or the results of operations and cash flows expected in the future.